Statutory requirements

 Responsibilities

-- Agencies: Oversee compliance, approve mentor-protégé agreements, and enforce penalties for noncompliance.
+- Agencies: Oversee compliance, approve mentor-protégé agreements, and enforce penalties for non-compliance.

 Practical Implications